KotinSupport/KOTIN_Support_Assistant_G60B/README.md

 # KOTIN_Support_Assistant_G60B
-Please download the .exe file and read the user guide
+Please download the .exe file and read the user guide.